 Part 4 involves listening to an academic monologue like a lecture.
 Whilst these require no specialist knowledge, they are dense and information rich.
 It is therefore essential that students practice picking out as many ‘clues’ to the direction and flow of the talk as possible.

 Photocopy test transcripts for students to analyse the cohesive devices that signpost the organisation of the lecture.
 They can categorise the different functions:

-Do they negate, contradict or correct? on the other hand, whereas, actually
+- negate, contradict or correct? - on the other hand, whereas, actually

 Play a different Part 4 audio and ask each student to write down the signpost words and phrases they hear.
 Working in pairs students should compare lists, making notes about the functions.
 Hand out copies of the 10 questions asking them if they can see where there is a change of topic/focus, negation etc. Finally, play the audio and students answer the questions using the signposts to guide them.